janeslagle/CS_138_final_project/README.md

 - 'run_each_algor("DeepSARSA", num_episodes)' for running the InfraPlanner environment with a Deep SARSA algorithm
 - 'run_each_algor("DeepQLearning", num_episodes)' for running the InfraPlanner environment with a Deep Q-Learning algorithm

 (3) Run 'main.py' to see plotting results and also print statements providing various metrics for each algorithm.
-The results from each algorithm are clearly labelled if you decide to run all three algorithms at once.
+The results from each algorithm are clearly labelled if you decide to run all three algorithms at once

 ## Code Overview